AndreyKoltsov1997/PerformanceInvestigation/README.md

 Prior to execution of the experiment, thread pool's capacity had been reduced.
 In original implementation, that was either 3000 or `maxPrime`, depends on which one was higher.
 Such configuration had led to Java OOM within my Macbook Pro M1.

-After multiple failed attempts to eliminate it (TODO: Add link to experiment), it was considered to reduce amount of threads within the pool down to 1500, otherwise the amount of samples would be relatively small, which would make it harder to analyze the results of CPU and Heap profiling.
+After multiple failed attempts to eliminate it (see: [8.1 MacBook Air M1 - thread limitations](#81-macbook-air-m1---thread-limitations)), it was considered to reduce amount of threads within the pool down to 1500, otherwise the amount of samples would be relatively small, which would make it harder to analyze the results of CPU and Heap profiling.
 ```
 public static List<Integer> getPrimes(int maxPrime) throws InterruptedException {